Residence Life

 Residence Hall Open/Closed Schedule

-Requests to stay late or return early from breaks must be submitted to the Student Life Office at least 2 weeks prior to the break.
-Residents with permission will be charged a room rate of at least $50 per night for staying late or returning early from breaks.
+Requests for exceptions to stay late or return early from breaks must be submitted to the Student Life Office at least 2 weeks prior to the break and may include a $50/night charge.

 There are many benefits to living in the residence halls such as community, student support resources, and convenience.
 Studies have shown that students who live on campus often perform better academically as well.
 The Regents of the University have carefully weighed all the benefits and drawbacks of this policy and have made the studied determination that Concordia is a residential university.